In this article, you will learn all about Korean names.

-The name above is 김 민수 (Kim Min-su) with 김 (Kim) as the last name and 민수 (Min-su) as the given name.
+The name above is 김 민수 (Kim Min-su), with 김 (Kim) as the last name and 민수 (Min-su) as the given name.

 Korean Name Structure

-Korean names usually consist of three phonetic units or syllables.
+Names used in Korea usually consist of three phonetic units or syllables.
 They’re made up of the last name and the first name with two syllables.
 Let’s look at an example name:

 Korean First Names